Proximity Operators of Perspective Functions with Nonlinear Scaling: Introduction

-where $\rec\varphi$ denotes the recession function of $\varphi$.
 A key tool in Hilbertian convex analysis to study variational problems and design solution algorithms for them is Moreau's proximity operator \cite{Mor62b,More65}.
 Recall that, given $f\in\Gamma_0(\HH)$ and $x\in\HH$,

 This process defines the proximity operator $\prox_f\colon\HH\to\HH$ of $f$, which is extensively discussed in \cite{Livre1}.
+From an algorithmic viewpoint, proximity operators play a critical role in first order methods as they constitute the main device to activate nonsmooth functions in convex minimization problems; see \cite{Livre1,Cham16,Acnu24,Cond23} and the references therein.
+Since the nonlinearly scaled perspectives functions of Definition~\ref{d:1} are typically nonsmooth, knowledge of their proximity operator is required to solve the variational formulations in which they are present.
 Formulas for the proximity operator of the classical perspective function $\widetilde{\varphi}$ of \eqref{e:0} were derived in \cite{Jmaa18,Ejst20} and they have been employed to solve minimization problems arising in areas such as statistical biosciences \cite{Stat21}, information theory \cite{Elgh18}, signal recovery \cite{Kuro22}, and machine learning \cite{Yama22}.
+For nonlinear scales, an instance of a proximity operator of $\varphi\persp s$, where $\varphi=|\cdot|^2$ and $s$ as in \eqref{e:jose}, is computed partially in \cite{Carr24}.

-Likewise, first order methods for solving variational problems involving the perspective functions of Definition~\ref{d:1}, which are typically nonsmooth, require their proximity operators; see, e.g., \cite{Livre1,Cham16,Sign21,Cond23} and the references therein.
-It is the objective of the present paper to derive these proximity operators.
-The closed-form expressions we obtain for $\prox_{\varphi\persp s}$ are formulated in terms of a proximity operator involving the base function $\varphi$ and one involving its scaling function $s$.
+It is the objective of the present paper to derive closed-form expressions for the proximity operator of the general nonlinearly scaled perspective functions of Definition~\ref{d:1}.
+In turn, our results make minimization problems involving perspective functions with nonlinear scaling readily amenable to powerful proximal splitting solution algorithms.
+The closed-form expressions we shall obtain for $\prox_{\varphi\persp s}$ will be formulated in terms of a proximity operator involving the base function $\varphi$ and one involving its scaling function $s$.
+For instance, Example~\ref{ex:4} gives the formula for the proximity operator of the perspective function of \cite{Card13,Dolb09}, which involves the scaling function \eqref{e:v}.

 In Section~\ref{sec:2}, we define our notation and provide the background necessary to our investigation.
 Section~\ref{sec:3} is devoted to preliminary results.
-Closed-form expressions of $\prox_{\varphi\persp s}$ are established in Section~\ref{sec:4}.
-Examples are provided in Section~\ref{sec:5}.
+Closed-form expressions of $\prox_{\varphi\persp s}$ are established in Section~\ref{sec:4} and Examples are provided in Section~\ref{sec:5}.